nhnpro/floop/README.md

 [Map] and [List] values will not be stored as they are, but rather they'll get deep copied (automatically).
 Every [Map] gets copied as an [ObservedMap] instance, while lists get copied using [List.unmodifiable].
 Maps and Lists can be stored as they are using the method [ObservedMap.setValueRaw], however by doing so the values inside the Map or List will not update Widgets when they change.

 ## <a name="performance">Performance</a>
 As a rule of thumb, including Floop in a Widget can be considered (being pessimistic) as wrapping the Widget with a small Widget.
 In practice it's better than that, because there is only one widget, so there is not impact that goes beyond the Widget's build time.
-It also has to be considered that the widget build time is far from being the bottleneck of the rendering process in Flutter.
-Even an order of magnitude of performance hit in the Widget build time would likely be unnoticeable.
+It also has to be considered that a Widget's build time is far from being the bottleneck of the rendering process in Flutter.
+Even an order of magnitude of performance hit in the Widgets build time might go unnoticed.

-The following performance impact exist on the Widget build time compared to StatefulWidgets that would call setState manually.
+The following performance impact exist on the Widget build time compared to building the same Widget without Floop but reading the same data from a LinkedHashMap (imagine StatefulWidgets that would call setState manually).

 In very small Widgets (less than 10 lines in the build method), including Floop implies the following performance hit in build time:
 - x1.15 when Floop is included, but no value is read from an ObservedMap.
 This implies that including Floop 'just in case' in every Widget is almost negligible.